Herb Jeffries: Personal life

 His four marriages (including one to exotic dancer Tempest Storm) produced five children.

 In 2007, while assembling material for the producers of a documentary film about him (A Colored Life), Jeffries found his birth certificate; this reminded him that he actually was born in 1913 and that he had misrepresented his age after he left home to look for a job.

-In later years, he resided in Wichita, Kansas.
+In later years, he resided in Wichita, Kansas and Idyllwild, California.
 He died of heart failure at West Hills Hospital and Medical Center on May 25, 2014, at the age of 100.
 He was survived by his fifth wife, Savannah, three daughters, and two sons.